 ROOM SERVICE, DAY AND NIGHT

 The Waldorf Astoria set a list of global precedents: the first hotel to have electricity on every floor, the first to have en suite baths, and the first to offer 24-hour room service.
 A rose topped each room service order that went to The Towers.

 Cole Porter moved to The Towers in 1934 and kept his residence at the Waldorf Astoria until his death in 1964.
 The hotel’s managers gifted him a Steinway piano that he nicknamed “High Society” and on which he composed iconic songs such as “Anything Goes.”
 He called his ten-room, 33rd floor suite “a dream of beauty.”

 The Waldorf Astoria is ensconced in American culture.
 Over the decades leading cultural figures performed, resided, or hosted parties here such as Andy Warhol, Tina Turner, and Mick Jagger.
 Ella Fitzgerald regularly sang in the Starlight Roof ballroom, and in later years, galas honoring the world’s most important people were fixtures of the social calendar.

 October 2021 marked the 90th anniversary of the Waldorf Astoria opening on Park Avenue.
 We celebrate this momentous occasion by inviting you to share your most memorable Waldorf Stories with the world.
 Be a part of it and share your story through videos, memorabilia, and essays by visiting waldorfstories.com.

-Any reference to or depiction of any person or organization does not constitute or imply any endorsement, sponsorship, recommendation, or favoring of The Towers of the Waldorf Astoria, Waldorf Astoria New York, or any other person, organization, good, or service, by such individuals or their estates, heirs, successors or assigns.*
+Any reference to or depiction of any person or organization does not constitute or imply any endorsement, sponsorship, recommendation, or favoring of Waldorf Astoria Residences New York, Waldorf Astoria New York, or any other person, organization, good, or service, by such individuals or their estates, heirs, successors or assigns.*